abhirajparthan/Create-User-Using-Ansible-PlayBook/README.md

 8. password: Settup encripted password for user

 Here I am using the AWS EC2 instance and I have a PEM file for the ec2-user.
-The ec2-user PEM file is copied to the new user directory for login with the same key from the outside to the server as the new username "abhiraj".
+The ec2-user PEM file is copied to the new user directory for login with the same key from the server outside as the new username "abhiraj".
 Also, I have set up the password for the new user.
 The password is used to log in to the user inside the instance, The pasword login not enabled in the server, so the password login didn't work from the outside.

 Run the command first as below for the playbook syntax check.
 I have attached the output screenshot for reference.